 The assessment of credit risk and the estimation of ECL are required to be unbiased, probability-weighted and should incorporate all available information relevant to the assessment, including information about past events, current conditions and reasonable and supportable forecasts of economic conditions at the reporting date.
 In addition, the estimation of ECL should take into account the time value of money.
-As a result, the recognition and measurement of impairment is intended to be more forward-looking and resulting impairment charge may be more volatile.
-IFRS 9 will result in an increase in the total level of impairment allowances, since all financial assets if not measured at fair value through profit or loss (FVPL) will be assessed for at least 12-month ECL.
+As a result, the recognition and measurement of impairment is intended to be more forward-looking than under IAS 39, and resulting impairment charge may be more volatile.
+IFRS 9 will result in an increase in the total level of impairment allowances, since all financial assets if not measured at fair value through profit and loss (FVPL) will be assessed for at least 12-month ECL and the population of financial assets to which lifetime ECL applies is larger than the population for which there is objective evidence of impairment in accordance with IAS 39.